microsoft/AzureSynapseScriptsAndAccelerators/Migration/SQLServer/README.md

 These two documents posted in this directory provide detailed information to help you to get started:

-- **SqlToSynapseMigrationOverview.pptx (.pdf)** - Overview of the SQL Server to Synapse Migration Scripts in Six Modules.
+- [**SqlToSynapseMigrationOverview.pdf**](https://github.com/microsoft/AzureSynapseScriptsAndAccelerators/blob/main/Migration/SQLServer/SqlToSynapseMigrationOverview.pdf) - Overview of the SQL Server to Synapse Migration Scripts in Six Modules.
 It also provides step by step guide for exporting SQL Server data using BCP (Bulk Copy Program) or Polybase.
 Please note that Polybase is only available for SQL server 2016 or later versions.
-- **SqlToSynapseMigration_User_Guide_V1.0.pdf** - Detailed User Guide that not only includes most of the information in the SqlToSynapseMigrationOverview.pptx (.pdf), but also has detailed reference materials for each PowerShell Script (Module).
+- [**SqlToSynapseMigration_User_Guide.pdf**](https://github.com/microsoft/AzureSynapseScriptsAndAccelerators/blob/main/Migration/SQLServer/SqlToSynapseMigration_User_Guide.pdf) - Detailed User Guide that not only includes most of the information in the SqlToSynapseMigrationOverview.pdf, but also has detailed reference materials for each PowerShell Script (Module).
 It describes each configuration file parameters with sample values.

 In addition, within each module (subfolder in this directory), there is a README.md file to guide you through the usage and configuration files for the particular module.